 - Vampire Express had you teleported to a slave labor prison planet where a muscular man in a loincloth tells you that you will spend the rest of your life eating nothing but worms and digging for diamonds.
 This had nothing to do with the story: it was just how a badly-phrased wish could turn out.
 Rather out-of-the-blue nightmare fuel.

 - One of the possible endings for The Mona Lisa is Missing has you tied up and left in an apartment building... that the villains light on fire before leaving. *shiver*

 - Some endings in Secret of the Pyramids include being shot (in multiple ways), your helicopter crashing because you didn't want to stop during a sandstorm, being vaporized by a chamber, and being possessed by something that forces you to step into a sarcophagus and buries you alive.

 - In the self-explanatory War with the Mutant Spider Ants, you can investigate a nest of said spider ants.
 Suddenly, a swarm of them attacks you and your crew, wrapping you up in their webs until none of you can move more than "mummies in a tomb."

-- A time travelling CYOA featured many disturbing deaths, though one creepy one had an archeologist discovering your skull in a dig.
+- A time-travelling CYOA featured many disturbing deaths, though one creepy one had an archeologist discovering your skull in a dig.
 Brrrr.

 - Give Yourself Goosebumps

-- Tick Tock, You're Dead! has a bad ending where the villain place you in a room, and some kind of pressure made you combustibly explode.
+- Tick Tock, You're Dead! has a bad ending where the villain places you in a room, and some kind of pressure made you combustibly explode.
 Really that ending was you being Thrown Out the Airlock and suffering Explosive Decompression.

 - In the series, one ending had the player being turned into an anthropomorphic rat-person.